ericholscher/ericholscher.com/site/blog/2017/jan/27/code-is-self-documenting.rst

 **Object names document the how, not the why.**
 They are effectively inverses of each other.
-An argument against comments is an argument again communication.
+An argument against comments is an argument against communication.
 It's effectively saying *"anyone who needs to know how to use a piece of code is best served by reading that code"*.
 This is true for a vanishingly small amount of software users.